lange-am/OCSVM_PLUS/README.md

 `>>> import ocsvm_plus`

-Make sure you are using Python 3.x, you may need to print "python3" instead of "python" to do this.
+Make sure you are using Python 3.x (you may need to print "python3" instead of "python").
 You will also need Cython installed (`pip install Cython` or similar).
 To be more confident, you should run unit tests:

 `python setup_debug.py build_ext --inplace`<br/>
 `python -m unittest tests`